-As usual in the stock market, 2019 was another unpredictable year.
-In addition to the seemingly unending succession of new market highs, specific events also caught many market pundits by surprise.
+As is typical in the stock market, 2020 was another unpredictable year.
+In addition to the sharpest selloff in market history in February and March, markets also staged the fastest-ever recovery out of a bear market.
+However, specific events also caught many market pundits by surprise.

 The one certainty in the stock market is that there will always be surprises.
-Here’s a look at some market predictions for 2020 — and tools you can use to prepare for them.
+Here’s a look at what some analysts and economists predict the market has in store in 2021.

 Action: Stay the Course

-If your portfolio has posted strong returns in 2019, then staying the course might lead to further gains in 2020.
+If your portfolio has posted strong returns in 2020, then staying the course might lead to further gains in 2021.
 Although there will always be things to worry about when it comes to the stock market, this “wall of worry” can sometimes have a positive effect on Wall Street.
 For example, when everyone has already bought into the market, there’s not much cash left to fuel further gains.
 But when some investors sit on a pile of cash out of fear that a bull market can’t sustain itself, that money eventually has to go somewhere — especially when “fear of missing out” kicks in.
-Investors who avoided the stock market in 2019 might jump back into the market in 2020.
+Investors who avoided the stock market in 2020 might jump back into the market in 2021, especially if they have new stimulus money in their pockets.

 Prediction: Value Stocks Will Come Back